aws-samples/sample-remote-swe-agents/README.md

 2. Run cdk deploy
 3. New workers now use the override model.

+Note that this feature is highly experimental and we generally recommend to use the default model for optimized experience.

 ## How it works

 This system utilizes a Slack Bolt application to manage user interactions and implement a scalable worker system.
 Here's the main workflow: